 We believe everyone should visit the United States at least once in his lifetime.
 However, to get a real feel of American natural beauty you guys need to hike up the mountains, swim the oceans, venture to the countryside, and go off the beaten path.

 During eight years we have been extensively exploring different corners of the United States.
 We lived in 5 states and visited 46.
 And throughout this time we experienced so much wonder in the land of opportunities.

 From all our travels and explorations I would love to highlight special and truly unique places in the U.S. that you should visit.
 They will blow your mind for sure!

 During the time when we lived in America, we often rented cars from this company even though we had our own.
-The deals were so good (like Chevrolet Sonic for three days in Los Angeles for $30 or Ford Focus for five days in Denver for $70) that we preferred to rent a car rather than put miles on our own vehicles on long-distance trips.
+The deals were amazing (like Chevrolet Sonic for three days in Los Angeles for $30 or Ford Focus for one day in Denver for $15) and we preferred to rent a car rather than put miles on our own vehicles on long-distance trips.